-On June 15, 2018, Etrion completed the €40 million New Bond issue in the Nordic bond market.
+On June 15, 2018, Etrion completed an issue of €40 million of bonds ("New Bonds") in the Nordic bond market.
 The New Bonds have an annual interest rate of 7.25% and a bullet maturity in May 2021.
 The Company has listed the New Bonds on the Frankfurt Stock Exchange Open Market and plans to list them on the Oslo Stock Exchange within six months from the issue date.
-The Company's holding of €6.3 million in the Company's currently outstanding bonds have been rolled-over into the New Bonds, which is included in the issued amount, and can be sold at a later date if additional funding is required.
-In addition, on June 15, 2018, Etrion cancelled €2.8 million of the previously issued corporate bond to bondholders that accepted to roll-over into the New Bonds.
+The Company's holding of €6.3 million in the Company's previously outstanding bonds ("Old Bonds") were rolled-over into the New Bonds, which is included in the issued amount, and can be sold at a later date if additional funding is required.
+In addition, on June 15, 2018, Etrion cancelled €2.8 million of the Old Bonds held by bondholders that agreed to roll such bonds over into the New Bonds.

-The net proceeds from the New Bonds were used to refinance the Company's existing €40 million senior secured bonds that pay 8.0% annual interest and mature in April 2019.
-The existing bonds were called for redemption in accordance with their terms at a price of 101% of par plus accrued interest and were redeemed on 17 July 2018.
+The net proceeds from the New Bonds were used to refinance the Company's existing €40 million of Old Bonds that paid 8.0% annual interest and mature in April 2019.
+On July 17, 2018, Etrion completed the redemption of the remaining €40 million nominal amount of Old Bonds.
+The Old Bonds were redeemed at 101% of par plus accrued interest for a total net amount of €31.8 million (\$37.2 million) using the net proceeds from the New Bonds.

-At June 30, 2018, the Group had €33.7 million (net of the Company's holdings of €6.3 million) of the New Bonds outstanding.
+At September 30, 2018, the Group had €33.7 million (net of the Company's holdings of €6.3 million) of the New Bonds outstanding.
 The bonds were issued by the Company in June 2018 at 7.25% annual interest with a 3-year maturity.
-The carrying amount of the New Bonds as at June 30, 2018, including accrued interest net of transaction costs, was \$38.3 million (December 31, 2017: \$nil).
-In addition, the Group had €30.9 million (net of the Company's holdings of €6.3 million) of the previous corporate bonds outstanding.
-The carrying amount of the previous corporate bonds as at June 30, 2018, including accrued interest net of transaction costs, was \$36.4 million (December 31, 2017: \$40.7 million).
-The previous bonds were redeemed on July 17, 2018.
-The 2014 bonds were redeemed at 101% of par plus accrued interest for a total net amount of €31.8 million (\$37.2 million).
+The carrying amount of the New Bonds as at September 30, 2018, including accrued interest net of transaction costs, was \$38.9 million (December 31, 2017: \$nil).

-The New Bonds agreement includes a call option that allows the Company to redeem the bonds early (in their entirety) at any time at a specified percentage over the par value.
-At June 30, 2018, no separate amount was recognised in relation to this call option as it was deemed to be out of-the-money.
-The previous bonds that were redeemed on July 17, 2018, also included a call option that was deemed to be in-the-money as of June 30, 2018.
-At June 30, 2018 and December 31, 2017, the Group was not in breach of any of the imposed operational and financial covenants associated with its corporate borrowings.
+The agreement governing the New Bonds includes a call option that allows the Company to redeem the bonds early (in their entirety) at any time at a specified percentage over the par value.
+At June 30, 2018, no separate amount was recognised in relation to this call option as it was deemed to be out of-themoney.
+The Old Bonds that were redeemed on July 17, 2018, also included a call option that was deemed to be in-the-money as of June 30, 2018.
+At September 30, 2018 and December 31, 2017, the Group was not in breach of any of the imposed operational and financial covenants associated with its corporate borrowings.